Yamaha P45 Review

 Compared to other pianos from Yamaha, the P45 as reviewed in Januar 2018 has a cheap price and is placed in the low/middle class.
 It has a great price/performance ratio, and it’s hard to find a piano with 88-keys, and GHS for a lower price, without sacrificing build quality or the great features of the P45.

-Though… I would consider checking out Yamaha’s ARIUS lineup if you want something a bit more stylish with more modern day features like more voices, reverb and Yamahas Sound optimization engine which makes practicing with headphones a lot more bearable (Around 200 USD more than the P45).
+Though… I would consider checking out Yamaha’s ARIUS lineup if you want something a bit more stylish with more modern day features like more voices, reverb and Yamahas Sound optimization engine which makes practising with headphones a lot more bearable (Around 200 USD more than the P45).
 Read about Yamaha’s Arius YDP-143 here.

-Conclusion of the Yamaha P45 Review
+The conclusion of the Yamaha P45 Review

 There is a reason why the Yamaha P45 is on Amazon Top best selling digital pianos.

-It has good sound, overall decent build quality and some helpful features which piano students will benefit from.
+It has a good sound, overall decent build quality and some helpful features which piano students will benefit from.

 Would I recommend this digital piano?
 Yes, clearly.
 It is a good digital piano nothing worth discussing if you want a decent piano on a small budget you can not go wrong with the Yamaha P45 from their P-series (Portable Series).